- Author: Zephan

 - Expansion: WotLK Classic

 In WoW, Tailoring is one of the most useful professions for cloth wearers of any class.
-It involves turning the cloth you lot from mobs throughout Azeroth into high-powered gear like Spellslinger’s Slippers and Royal Moonshroud Robe.
-In TBC, Blizzard also added Embroidery, which are Tailor specific enchants, like Sapphire Spellthread, that can greatly increase the stats on gear.
-Like Engineers, Tailors also make profession specific mounts, like the Frosty Flying Carpet.
+It involves turning the cloth you lot from mobs throughout Azeroth into high-powered gear like Spellweave and Royal Moonshroud Robe.
+In Wrath of the Lich King, Blizzard also added Embroidery, which are Tailor specific enchants, such as Lightweave, that can greatly increase the stats on gear.
+Like Engineers, Tailors also make profession-specific mounts, like the Frosty Flying Carpet.

 Because Tailoring uses loot dropped from monsters, there is no explicit gathering profession that it is paired with.
 Instead, players usually choose to level Enchanting coterminously, disenchanting the excess gear for dusts and essences.
 There are also no items required to purchase in order to start leveling, so once you train in Apprentice, you can immediately begin!